 Much of the collection was given or bequeathed to Eton by former pupils and their families.

-Access to the collection is by appointment with Dr Nicola Pickering, Keeper of Fine and Decorative Art, Eton College, Windsor SL4 6DW, tel: 01753 370 598.
+Access to the collection is by appointment with Philippa Martin, Keeper of Fine and Decorative Art, Eton College, Windsor SL4 6DW, tel: 01753 370 598.
 Click here to email.